geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 * A virtual grid interface that saves our jig from accessing the grid out of bounds.
 * A class that holds the grid, these methods and keeps track of players and the turn number.
+* A main program that displays the board and feeds user input to the game.

 ## Alternative Approach: .appending() Tokens in to Place